19hours/sg-statutes/Acts/Trade Marks Act.md

 (ii) apportion between them the profits due to each of them according to what is attributable to the infringement of his rights.

-[20/2004 wef 01/07/2004]
+[20/2004]

-(9) Subsection (8) shall apply whether or not the proprietor and the exclusive licensee are both parties to the action, and if they are not both parties the Court may give such directions as it thinks fit as to the extent to which the party to the proceedings is to hold the proceeds of any pecuniary remedy on behalf of the other.
+(8) Subsection (7) shall apply whether or not the proprietor and the exclusive licensee are both parties to the action, and if they are not both parties, the Court may give such directions as it thinks fit as to the extent to which the party to the proceedings is to hold the proceeds of any pecuniary remedy on behalf of the other.

-(10) The Court, in making an order under section 33, may have regard to the terms of any exclusive licence.
+(9) The Court, in making an order under section 33, may have regard to the terms of any exclusive licence.

-(11) The provisions of subsections (5) to (10) shall have effect subject to any agreement to the contrary between the exclusive licensee and the proprietor.
+(10) The provisions of subsections (5) to (9) shall have effect subject to any agreement to the contrary between the exclusive licensee and the proprietor.

+[UK Trade Marks Act 1994, s.
+31]

 ## PART VI